Sarcophagus of Seianti Hanunia Tlesnasa: Description

 The sarcophagus is a masterpiece of Etruscan artwork.
 The deceased woman's name is inscribed in Etruscan along the base of the chest.
 She must have belonged to one of the richest families of Chiusi, as Seianti is dressed sumptuously for the occasion, wearing an ornate gown and cloak, with complicated drapery falling sinuously over her body, and adorned with a tiara, earrings, bracelets and a necklace.
 Seianti has been depicted as a mature lady, who gestures to adjust her veil, realistically revealing parts of her body in the process.
 She leans against a pillow and holds a mirror in her other hand, gazing into the distance.

 Scientific analysis

 Scientific analysis of the bones and teeth that were deposited in the chest indicated that Seianti probably died at about 50–55 years of age.
-The rather idealised face of the deceased woman depicted on the sarcophagus, which was typical of Etruscan art at the time, can be compared with an accurate and less flattering reconstruction of her face in the museum, based on the features of the deceased woman's skull.
+The youthful appearance of the deceased woman depicted on the sarcophagus, which was typical of Etruscan art at the time, can be compared with a reconstruction of her more mature face in the museum, based on the features of the deceased woman's skull.